Department of Elementary and Secondary Education Logo

 Cohort 2:

-The Reading Circuit will also support a second cohort of educator preparation faculty in order to expand access to professional learning and cross-organization collaboration to support programmatic shifts in early literacy instruction.
+The Reading Circuit is also supporting a second cohort of educator preparation faculty in order to expand access to professional learning and cross-organization collaboration to support programmatic shifts in early literacy instruction.
 The new cohort will meet for 8 sessions over the academic year.
-Please see the Cohort 2 PLC webpage for more information and an application form.
+To learn more about the work, visit the Cohort 2 PLC webpage.

 In Spring 2023, DESE hosted a series of webinars focused on the impact of evidence-based early literacy on more equitable outcomes for all students.
 The series tapped into the expertise of both national and local literacy scholars, researchers, and advocates to explore the intersection of early literacy instruction and culturally and linguistically sustaining practices and discuss the intended long-term effects of responsive early literacy instruction in disrupting historically inequitable student outcomes.